chrismahony/processing_piplines_bluebear/analysis_scRNAseq/README.md

   -cluster at various resolutiona and FindAllMarkers at these resolutions

 <br>
-Then you would need to read the data in and manually annotae etc.
+Then you would need to read the data in and manually annotate etc.

 <br>

 1.